 How much does it cost to build WeChat?

 At this point, you should have a somewhat well-rounded understanding of what features you would like to develop and whether you plan to hire a development team locally or outsource the entire project.

 Essentially, WeChat can be used for just about anything you want to do online.
 It does facilitate easy integration between most of China’s most popular apps.Within WeChat, there are equivalents of Western apps like Facebook, Instagram, PayPal, Tinder, and Slack, along with hundreds of other popular services.

-The total project timeline depending on the scope of your requirements can vary from 600 to 2500 hours.
-In money equivalent that transfers to $18k and higher depending on the team’s hourly rates.
+The total project timeline, depending on the scope of your requirements, can vary from 600 to 2500 hours.
+In money equivalent, that transfers to $100k and higher depending on the team’s hourly rates.

-VironIT’s team would be happy to provide more accurate cost estimates based on your project specifications and outline the different content production options possible!
+VironIT’s team would be happy to provide more accurate cost estimates based on your project specifications and outline the different content production options available!